-- Prevent awareness e-learning offers an introduction to the Prevent duty. - Prevent referrals e-learning supports staff to make Prevent referrals that are robust, informed and with good intention. - Channel awareness e-learning is aimed at staff who may be asked to contribute to or sit on a multi-agency Channel panel.
+- Prevent referrals e-learning supports staff to make Prevent referrals that are robust, informed and with good intention. - Channel awareness e-learning is aimed at staff who may be asked to contribute to or sit on a multi-agency Channel panel.